 Understanding Your 5071C Letter

 This letter tells you that the IRS received a tax return with your name and/or social security number and needs to verify your identity.
-You can verify your identity using our secure Identity Verification Service site at idverify.irs.gov.
-The contact information below is only for taxpayers who received Letter 5071C.
+See "Understanding your 4883C" letter for details.

 Why are we contacting you?

 We received a federal income tax return with your name and/or social security number.
 We want to protect you from potential identity theft so we are asking you to verify your identity and tell us if you submitted the return.
 The letter you received provides two options for responding.
 Both options enable you to verify your identity with us so we can continue processing your tax return.